 Saving a Trust Provision Instead of Destroying It

 Under older perpetuities rules, a trust provision that violated the time limit was simply invalid.
-The property interest failed, and the creator's intent was lost.
-Arizona takes a more practical approach.
+The future interest failed, and the creator's intent was lost.
+Arizona takes a more practical approach under the common law rule replacement.
 Rather than voiding the provision entirely, the statute allows a court to reform it.

 On the petition of an interested person, a court shall reform a disposition in the manner that most closely approximates the transferor's manifested plan of distribution and that is within the five hundred years allowed under section 14-2901.